-- 2. Components
+2. Components

 - a.
-Mission (5 points) Describe the alignment between the proposed program and the applicant agency mission, as well as the agency's knowledge of and standing in the community to be served.

-- b.
-Nursing Staff (25 points)

-- List the program's Illinois Licensed Registered Nurses or Licensed Advanced Practice Registered Nurses planned to staff the program along with their highest applicable credentials and any certifications related to maternal child nursing, public health, or case management.
+Mission (5 points) Describe the alignment between the proposed program and the applicant agency mission, as well as the agency's knowledge of and standing in the community to be served. - b.
+Navigation Staff (25 points) - i.
+List the program's direct service staff planned to deliver navigation services along with their highest applicable credentials and any certifications related to community health, public health, or case management.
 Note if they are employed by the applicant organization or obtained through a contractual relationship.
-If a role is vacant, describe what contributes to the vacancy and how the applicant plans to fill the role within 30 days of the grant agreement start date.

-- ii.
-List the program's non-nurse direct service staff planned to deliver navigation services along with their highest applicable credentials and any certifications related to community health, public health, or case management.
-Note if they are employed by the applicant organization or obtained through a contractual relationship.
-If a role is vacant, describe what contributes to the vacancy and how the applicant plans to fill the role within 30 days of the grant agreement start date.

-- iii.
-Explain applicant agency's staff

-recruitment and/or retention efforts and

-provide at least 1 example of effectiveness.
+If a role is vacant, describe what contributes to the vacancy and how the applicant plans to fill the role within 30 days of the grant agreement start date. - ii.
+Explain applicant agency's staff recruitment and/or retention efforts and provide at least 1 example of effectiveness. - iii.

-- iv.
 Outline the program's staffing structure, whether by employment or contractual relationship, including if staff FTEs are split across programs or if staff are budgeted 100% of their time to the program.

 Describe their areas of responsibility and lines of communication, and ensure the description aligns with the organizational chart submitted as Attachment A to the application.
-If more than 50% of the navigator staff (total nurses and nonnurses) share the cultural background of the families served, please include this information here for bonus points as described in E1. - v.
+If more than 50% of the navigator staff share the cultural

+- background of the families served, please include this information here for bonus points as described in E1. - iv.
 Include planned navigator to family (dyad) ratio for the program. - c.
-Administrative Capacity and Leadership (25 points) - List the applicant agency's Executive Officer, Fiscal Officer, and proposed Program Coordinator(s), along with their highest applicable credentials and note if they are employed by the applicant organization or obtained through a contractual relationship.
+Administrative Capacity and Leadership (25 points) - i.
+List the applicant agency's Executive Officer, Fiscal Officer, and proposed Program Coordinator(s), along with their highest applicable credentials and note if they are employed by the applicant organization or obtained through a contractual relationship.
 If a role is vacant, describe what contributes to the vacancy and how the applicant plans to fill the role within 30 days of the grant agreement start date. - ii.
 Outline the program's management and staffing structure, whether by employment or contractual relationship, including if staff FTEs are split across programs or if staff are budgeted 100% of their time to the program.
-Describe their areas of responsibility and lines of communication, and ensure the description aligns with the organizational chart submitted as Attachment A to the application.
+Describe their areas of responsibility and lines of communication, and ensure the description aligns with the organizational chart submitted as Attachment A to the application. - iii.

-- iii.
 If more than 50% of the administrative staff listed above share the cultural background of the families served, please include this information here for bonus points as described in E1. - d.
 Governance (5 points) - Briefly describe the applicant agency's governance structure.
 Include a list of the agency's Board of Directors or other governing body(ies).
+Identify the

-Identify the chairperson and/or other key positions, submitted as Attachment B to the application. - ii.
+- chairperson and/or other key positions, submitted as Attachment B to the application. - ii.
 Include the role the governing body will play in decision making processes and how they receive key program information to inform these responsibilities. - iii.
-If more than 50% of the Board/Governing leaders share the cultural background of the families served, please include this information here for bonus points as described in E1. - v.
-Quality (4 pages maximum total 75 points) - The purpose of this section is to provide a clear and accurate picture of the applicant agency's experience and ability to successfully implement a quality program. - 2.
-Components - a.
-Clinical Expertise (15 points) Briefly describe the applicant agency's maternal child nursing expertise and knowledge of maternal and child health.
-Include number of years. - b.
-Prior Navigation Experience (10 points) Briefly describe the applicant agency's experience in providing navigation, care coordination, community health work, or case management services to birthing families.
+If more than 50% of the Board/Governing leaders share the cultural background of the families served, please include this information here for bonus points as described in E1.

+v.
+Quality (4 pages maximum - total 75 points)

+1. The purpose of this section is to provide a clear and accurate picture of the applicant agency's experience and ability to successfully implement a quality program.

+2. Components

+a.
+Prior Navigation Experience (25 points) - Briefly describe the applicant agency's experience in providing navigation, care coordination, community health work, or case management services to birthing families.
 Include number of years.